dashingsoft/pyarmor/docs/man.rst

---plugin NAME                   Insert extra code to entry script, it could be used multiple times --runtime <0,1,2,3>             How to save runtime files --bootstrap <0,1,2,3>           How to insert bootstrap code to entry script
+--plugin NAME                   Insert extra code to entry script, it could be used multiple times --runtime <0,1,2,3>             How to save runtime files --bootstrap <0,1,2,3>           How to insert bootstrap code to entry script --with-license FILENAME         Use this license file other than the default one

 **DESCRIPTION**